User Guide / Using Your Assessment Results

 Generally, if you have a “list hit” on a regulatory or restricted substances list (RSL), you either need to report or replace that chemical.

-This is where our Insight report can be very helpful.
+This is where our CHA/Insight report can be very helpful.
 If you need to replace a chemical, how do you determine which chemical to replace it with?
-Obviously, you need to consider many things like cost, performance, properties, etc. but you also need to make sure that you’re choosing a safe alternative.
-This means that you don’t want your substitute chemical to be on a regulatory or restricted substances list.
-But you also want to make sure that even if that chemical isn’t on a list, it may become regulated in the future.
-By understanding the human and environmental health characteristics of each chemical that you’re considering, you can easily select the chemical that is safer for your workers, your company, and your customers.
+Obviously, you need to consider many things like cost, performance, properties, etc. but you also need to make sure that you’re choosing a safe alternative that won’t be regulated or restricted in the future and avoid regrettable substitutions.
+The CHA report helps you ensure that your chemical ingredients are safe for your workers, consumers, your brand, and the planet.

 - Identify the alternative chemicals that you are considering

-- Create a new collection in Rapid Screen for these chemicals
+- Create a new Collection in SciveraLENS for these chemicals

-- Review and compare the Insight report for each
+- Review and compare the CHA/Insight report for each

 - Select the safest chemical that meets your needs

 Need help identifying some alternative chemicals to consider, let us know!
-We have example chemicals across several functional groups that you can add to your Rapid Screen subscription for consideration.
+We have example chemicals across several functional groups that you can add to your SciveraLENS subscription for consideration.

 When screening your products and formulations against regulatory “restricted substance lists” (“RSLs”) manually or with other software tools, you can quickly match up whether or not a chemical in your product or formulation appears in the RSL and identify next steps.